nmanzini/42-fillit/README.md

 ## Output Sample:
-Tthe program displays the smallest assembled square on the standard output.
+The program displays the smallest assembled square on the standard output.
 To identify each Tetrimino in the square solution, a capital letter will be assigned to each Tetrimino, starting with ’A’ and increasing for each new Tetrimino.